 - Recommendations to address EV charging station malfunctions and minimize downtime; and,

 - Recommendations for effective future deployment of EV charging infrastructure.

-The analysis must be complete by February 7, 2023.
-Additionally, by July 1, 2023, MassDOT, MBTA, and regional transit authorities must establish provisions for the installation and maintenance of public EV charging stations at the following locations:
+Additionally, MassDOT, MBTA, and regional transit authorities must establish provisions for the installation and maintenance of public EV charging stations at the following locations: